 You can build a button-controlled music box using Raspberry Pi to have a great time with your kids or anyone who loves music.

 When you press a button, it will play a sound.
-You can find the short description of the project in the video above, for more details click on the button below.
+You can find the short project description in the video above; click on the button below for more details.

-If you could configure and set up Google Assistant on your Raspberry Pi, you can turn it into an inexpensive Google Home DIY alternative, right?
+If you could configure and set up Google Assistant on your Raspberry Pi, you can turn it into an inexpensive Google Home DIY alternative.

 Fortunately, you can achieve that with your Raspberry Pi.
 Find out more about it in the video above.